rust-lang/rust-project-goals/src/2025h1/field-projections.md

 In the following sections, we will cover the basic usage first.
-And then we will go over the most complex version that is required for [pin projections] as well as allowing custom projections such as the abstraction for RCU from the Rust for Linux project (also given below).
+And then we will go over the most complex version that is required for [pin projections] as well as allowing custom projections such as the abstraction for RCU from the Rust for Linux project.

 [pin projections]: https://doc.rust-lang.org/std/pin/index.html#projections-and-structural-pinning
 [Pin projections]: https://doc.rust-lang.org/std/pin/index.html#projections-and-structural-pinning

 #### Ergonomic Pointer-to-Field Operations

-We will use the struct from the summary as a simple example:
+We will use the struct from the RFC's summary as a simple example:

 ```rust
 struct Foo {